-- a.
+- 7. Definitions for the key components of the indicators are as follows: - a.
 Adjusted underlying result is the net surplus or deficit for the year (per Australian Accounting Standards) as a percentage of adjusted underlying revenue. - i.
-Calculation = Adjusted underlying surplus (or deficit) divide by adjusted underlying revenue multiplied by 100 (shown as a percentage) - b.
-Adjusted underlying revenue means total income other than non-recurrent grants used to fund capital expenditure, non-monetary contributions and contributions to fund capital expenditure from sources other than those referred to above. - c.
+Calculation = Adjusted underlying surplus (or deficit) divide by adjusted underlying revenue multiplied by 100 (shown as a percentage) - ii.
+Adjusted underlying revenue means total income other than non-recurrent grants used to fund capital expenditure, non-monetary contributions and contributions to fund capital expenditure from sources other than those referred to above.

+iii.
 Adjusted underlying surplus means adjusted underlying revenue less total expenditure.